tonylindeberg/pytempscsp/docs/about.md

 video data.
 The later overview paper (Lindeberg 2023) gives a dedicated treatment for a purely temporal domain, and also with relations to Koenderink's scale-time kernels and the ex-Gaussian kernel.

+## Installation

+This package is available in pip and can installed by

+pip install pytempscsp